GeeWee/csharp-editor-exercises/README.md

 1. Rename a variable
 2. Multi-cursor fruit salad add
 3. Extract CSV into dictionary
-    4. Move class
+4. Move classes out into their own files
-3. Extract interface and refer to that instead
+5. Extract interface and refer to that instead

-5. Develop method by writing it first